Scientists remove 98 ‘murder hornets’ in Washington state

 “We congratulate the Washington State Department of Agriculture for eradicating this nest,” said Osama El-Lissy, Deputy Administrator of the U.S. Department of Agriculture’s Plant Protection and Quarantine program.
 “Thanks to their expertise and innovation, this nest is no longer a threat to honey bees in the area. ‘’

-Entomologists will now try to determine whether the nest had begun to produce new queens.
+Entomologists will now try to determine whether the nest had begun to produce new queens who could establish additional nests.

 WSDA will continue setting traps through at least November in hopes of catching any more Asian giant hornets still in Whatcom County.

 WSDA has been actively searching for Asian giant hornet nests since the first hornets were caught earlier this year.
 The first confirmed detection of an Asian giant hornet in Washington was made in December 2019 and the first hornet was trapped in July of this year.
-Several more were subsequently caught, all in Whatcom County, which is in the northwestern corner of the state along the Canadian border.
+Several more were subsequently caught, all in Whatcom County, which is in the northwestern corner of the state.

 Asian giant hornets can deliver painful stings to people and spit venom.
 Despite their nickname and the hype that has stirred fears in an already bleak year, the world’s largest hornets kill at most a few dozen people a year in Asian countries, and experts say it is probably far less.
 Meanwhile, hornets, wasps and bees typically found in the United States kill an average of 62 people a year, the Centers for Disease Control and Prevention has said.